nancrandall/pagination-url-js/README.md

-# Pagination Pattern
+# Pagination URL Vanilla JS

-> node package: a sub-project in patterns library
+> a pagination setup that uses vanilla Javascript to point to a html page based on the URL value

 ## Build Setup